14 Animals With More Than 2 Eyes

 by A. Sparrow is licensed under CC BY 2.0

 This is the last on our list of animals with more than 2 eyes.
-The tuatara is a reptile found in New Zealand and is known for having more than two eyes.
+The tuatara is a reptile in New Zealand known for having more than two eyes.
 Specifically, tuatara possesses three eyes.

-They have two common reptilian eyes like most reptiles, and in addition to those, they have a third eye called the “parietal eye.”
+Like most reptiles, they have two common reptilian eyes and a third eye called the “parietal eye.”

-This unique eye is located on top of their heads and faces the sky.
+This unique eye is on their heads and faces the sky.
 It contains all the typical components of an eye, such as a lens, retina, cornea, and nerves.

 However, once the tuatara’s egg hatches, the eye becomes covered by scales.